The charge transfer efficiency (CTE) of the UVIS detector has inevitably been

-For completeness, this mode is included as an observing strategy option for CTE mitigation but, in practice
+For completeness, this mode is included as an observing strategy option for CTE-loss mitigation but, in practice

 , it is not considered as useful as e.g. increasing image backgrounds or applying corrections during image processing.
 Its use will be permitted only in exceptional cases where the science requires it.
 Observers who wish to use this mode are advised to consult their Contact Scientist or e-mail firstname.lastname@example.org

-Charge injection is performed by electronically inserting charge during the readout,
+Charge injection is performed by electronically inserting charge as the chip is